 - Depending on how big they are, cook them for about 4-6 minutes.
 I do at least a 5 minute natural release so I don't end up with sauce spraying out of the valve, but that will differ from one recipe to the next.

 - If you want a thicker sauce, remove the meatballs to a plate and simmer the sauce (using the saute or simmer function) or use a cornstarch slurry to thicken it.

 COOKING MEATBALLS ON A TRIVET

 Some recipes call for cooking meatballs on a rack/trivet instead.
-This works great if you’re only cooking the meatballs and then eating them plain or tossing them in a sauce afterwards.
+This works great if you're only cooking the meatballs and then eating them plain or tossing them in a sauce afterward.
 But if I have a sauce that is thin enough to use as my liquid in the pot, I prefer to cook the meatballs in the sauce to really infuse that flavor.

 COOKING MEATBALLS FROM FROZEN

 This works great and can be done directly in the sauce like in this Kung Pao recipe or on a trivet.
 As always, when I'm cooking with frozen ingredients, I always cook it for 1 1/2 of the original time.
 So if the cook time for fresh ingredients is 4 minutes, I will cook the frozen for 6 minutes.